 In assessing the capital structure of the Company, management includes in its assessment the components of shareholders' equity and cash.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash.
-No changes were made in the objectives, policies or procedures during the year ended December 31, 2019.
+No changes were made in the objectives, policies or procedures during the three months ended March 31, 2020.